 or by clicking anywhere on the Google Earth map.
 The folder is now selected.

-- At the very bottom of the "Places" window, just above the "Layers" window is a slider
+- At the very bottom of the "Places" window, just above the "Layers" window, are two icons.
+The left icon

 - Slide the bar to the left to make the topo map more transparent, to the right to